 We are unable to take calls at this time, though your questions are important to us.
 Please send them to firstname.lastname@example.org for the quickest response.
 Thank you.

 Open to: Grades 2-12

-Prerequisites: Qualifying verbal or math score and successful completion of Chinese for Elementary Students, Intermediate, Part I, Chinese Language, Basic, Part III, or 1 year of Chinese
+Prerequisites: Successful completion of Chinese for Elementary Students, Intermediate, Part I, Chinese Language, Basic, Part III, or 1 year of Chinese

 Course Code: CRI1